The Joints

 Hill’s Lexington Barbecue, Winston-Salem (L, w) – This joint–really a large family restaurant–has been cooking pork shoulders over hickory coals since 1951 and they still crank out great ‘cue today.
 Go for the elegant barbecue and stay for the delicious banana pudding.
 A

 Hillsborough BBQ Company, Hillsborough (H, w) – Though they serve hand-chopped pork barbecue cooked over wood pits, the Company departs from local tradition by serving brisket, ribs and other smoked meats that extend beyond the North Carolina tradition.
-B
+Good as ecumenical joints go, with the sides much better than average.
+B+

 Hog Heaven, Durham (E, g/e) - Amazingly popular for a joint that offers up perhaps the worst BBQ in Durham, a city that has no shortage of below-par barbecue.
 C-

-Holly Ridge Smokehouse, Holly Ridge (E, g/e) – At last I’ve found a decent barbecue restaurant near the beach.
+[See note] Holly Ridge Smokehouse, Holly Ridge (E, g/e) – At last I’ve found a decent barbecue restaurant near the beach.
 Nothing special but a nice pork pit stop on the way to Topsail Beach.
-B-
+B- NOTE: Out of business.

 Holt Lake Bar-B-Q & Seafood, Smithfield (E, g/e) – Judging from the large crowd dining there when I visited, Holt Lake has a lot of loyal fans who will disagree with my opinion that their BBQ is below average.
 C-